-We wanted to pass along some tips on how to bike in the future once everything settles.
+We wanted to pass along some tips on how to bike as travel again becomes a part of our lives.

 Something that is bound to stay with all of us in the post-COVID weeks and months is maintaining good hygiene practices, which is particularly important if you’re heading outside of your home.
 Always wash your hands thoroughly with soap and water after you come into contact with any surface, as well as before and after you eat, and after using the bathroom.

 It’s also good to know that the virus is not spread through perspiration, but it can be spread through items that people touch.
 So it’s a good idea to carry an alcohol-based hand sanitizer with you on your cycling trip in case you want to clean your hands along the way and don’t have access to soap and running water.
 You may also want to pack some disinfecting wipes so that you can wipe down the handlebars on your bike at regular intervals or other surfaces that other people may have been in contact with.